rmjarvis/TreeCorr/docs/patches.rst

   of the inertia rather than the mean inertia, so it tends to lead to patches that have a smaller final size variation than the regular k-means algorithm.

-  This is not the default algorithm because it is not provably (at least by me) stable.
+  This is not the default algorithm because it is not provably stable (at least as far as I know).
 It is possible that the iteration can get into a failure mode where one patch will end up with zero objects.
 The regular k-means provably cannot fail in this way.

-  So if you care especially about having very uniform patch sizes, you might want to try this option, but be careful about inspecting the results that they don't look crazy.
+  So if you care especially about having very uniform patch sizes, you might want to try this option, but be careful when inspecting the results so that they don't look crazy.

 See also `Field.run_kmeans`, which has more information about these options,